tabebqena/qor/README.rst

 likely to like a page and come back if the page uses a meaningful URL they can remember and use to directly visit a page.

-Use the :meth:`~qor.Qor.route` decorator to bind a function to a URL.
+Use the `~qor.Qor.route` decorator to bind a function to a URL.